haixuanTao/haixuantao.github.io/src/pandas-rust/011-filtering.md

     }
 ```

 **One big difference between Pandas and Rust is that Rust filtering uses Closures \(_eq. lambda function in python_\) whereas Pandas filtering uses Pandas API based on columns.
-This means Rust can make more complex filters compared to Pandas.
-It also adds in readability in my opinion.**
+Rust can therefore make more complex filters compared to Pandas.
+It also adds in readability.**

 ### Performance